ekuo651/FinTech_Casestudy/Reonomy_Case_Study.md

 Having been on the market for 6 years, Reonomy's algorithms have evaluated billions of data points.
 The algorithms are used to spot abnormal data points, and flag it for further verification.

-Reonomy also uses proprietary machine learning algorithms on the private data sources provided by data partners to identify owners behind LLC's.
+Reonomy also uses proprietary machine learning algorithms on the private data sources provided by data partners to identify owners behind LLC's for their TrueOwner product.

 ## Landscape

-Reonomy is a Real Estate fintech company.
-They provide a platform that centralizes real estate information to facilitate more efficient real estate research.

-Real estate reseach has come a long way in the last decade with the advent of websites like Redfin, Trulia, Streeteasy and Zillow, all companies who provide property records on their websites.
-However,all the above companies have a focus in residential real estate and not commercial.
-Trulia, StreetEasy and Zillow also focuses more on rentals while Redfin has more of a focus on buy and selling properties.
+Reonomy is in the real estate domain.
+It provides a centralized source of commercial real estate data in a user friendly platform.
+Several platforms like this have been developed in the last decade like Redfin, Trulia, Streeteasy and Zillow.
+However, all of these companies focus on providing residential real estate, not commercial.
+Trulia, StreetEasy and Zillow also focuses more on apartment rentals while Redfin has more of a focus on buy and selling properties.
+CoStar Suite also has a platform aimed to serve the commercial real estate domain, but there are many issues with it.

 ## Results
 **Impact**

 While the platform was originally meant for large commercial real estate corporations to streamline their research and due dilligence process.
-When the platform was conceived of, many thought that it would replace a large part of a broker's job, since the data provided could
+When the platform was conceived of, many thought that it would replace a large part of a broker's job, since the data it provides makes a large part of the broker's job redundant.
+However, many brokers have found ways to leverage the Reonomy platform to increase their sales through more targeted leads.

+Also, the TrueOwner product has allowed Reonomy to expand its targeted subscriber base far beyond traditional real estate professionals like lenders, banks, mortgage brokers and general brokers.
+Roofing companies, utility providers, energy companies and solar power installation companies have all found success using Reonomy to grow their business.

+Accountants performing cost segregation studies have also been able to more efficiently identify potential clients.
+Cost segregation studies take advantage of the fact that certain assets have bonus depreciation or have a shorter depreciation schedule based on different types of usage.
+The study is done to reduce current tax obligations through reclassifying qualifying assets.
+The study is usually quite expensive, but can be very beneficial for very large scale construction projects.
+(As context, the potential tax benefits of my current company's $5M renovation project was not enough to justify a cost segreration study.)
+Using TrueOwner, accountants are able to more accurately determine the size of a company or individual's portfolio and better evaluate those who could benefit from a cost segregation study.

 **Performance**